35percent/11tystarter/src/posts/ayllesbury-planning-decision-quashed.md

 ### What next for Phase 2B?

 The High Court decision is likely to have serious consequences for Phase 2B,  the latest of the estate's much delayed regeneration.
 The 'drop-in' application was approved by the planning committee in 2018 on the understanding that the change to the outline permission would be made, protecting its validity.
 Now that change has been ruled unlawful will Southwark abandon the drop-in application?
 If they do what comes next?
+Southwrk also has the option of appealing against the decision.

 ### What about the rest of the development?